 Inability to pursue certain medical examinations and forms of treatments, for example; MRI scans.
 MRI scans have become a routine diagnostic method related to the early detection of medical problems; however, even being close to an MRI imaging unit is dangerous for a person with a cochlear implant because it has the potential to dislodge their implant or demagnetize its internal magnet.

-A person with a cochlear implant might have to pursue changes in their lifestyle for a number of reasons, particularly in relation to electronics.
+A person with a cochlear implant might have to pursue changes in their lifestyle for some reasons, particularly relating to electronics.
 A person's implant may:

 Hearing sounds differently:

-Sound impressions from an implant differ from average hearing according to statements by people who could hear prior to becoming deaf.
+Sound impressions from an implant differ from average hearing, according to statements by people who could hear before becoming deaf.
 At first, people describe the sounds they hear as being, 'technical,' 'mechanical,' or, 'synthetic.'
-Their perceptions changed over a period of time, with the majority finding they did not notice the artificial quality of the sounds after a few weeks or using their implant.
+Their perceptions changed over a period of time, with the majority finding they did not notice the artificial quality of the sounds after a few weeks of using their implant.

 Inability to upgrade the implant: